VISR

-Featuring a rapid turnaround, VISR can be refuelled and ready to fly in a short timeframe.
+Designed for high-cadence flight, this aircraft can be refuelled and ready to fly in a short timeframe, proving capable of multi-mission payload delivery.

 Specifications